 The interview was set up in advance through verbal means and by appointments.
-They were used to probe critically and thoroughly responses of the students on what factors they deemed to be the determinants of psychological health-seeking behaviour.
-The students were allowed to express their own opinions freely.
+They were used to probe critically and thoroughly responses of the students on what factors they deemed to be the determinants of psychological health gook ing the loosie or.
+That spectrate occesses all growth to express their own opinions freely.
 The researcher was, therefore, able to probe further for detailed information in order to make truer assessments of what they really believed regarding psychological health-seeking behaviour.